onap/doc/docs/platform/architecture/index.rst

 Shared Services
 ---------------

+.. warning:: The ONAP :strong:'Logging Framework' project is a reference implementation PoC.

 ONAP provides a set of operational services for all ONAP components including activity logging, reporting, common data layer, configuration, persistence,